smidig/smidig-conference/README.markdown

 #### Configure line endings

 Because Windows has its own line endings (CRLF \r\n) as opposed to Unix / Linux (LF), it is advised to align these line endings on commits, so that all line endings in GitHub are LF only.

-Windows users can do so either with:
-<code>git config --global core.autocrlf true</code> if they prefer Windows file endings locally.
-Or
-with <code>git config --global core.autocrlf input</code> if they prefer to keep whatever they checkout (both will save to repo with LF-endings).
+Windows users should <code>git config --global core.autocrlf false</code> and edit files using Unix-style line endings.

 #### Setting up SSH certificates